watson-developer-cloud/discovery-components/README.md

 ## Unit/Integration Testing

-For our React components, we're using Jest for our feature tests through `react-scripts` (utility provided from [create react app testing](https://create-react-app.dev/docs/running-tests))
+For our React components, we're using Jest for our unit and integration.
+Tests are rendered through [react-testing-library](https://testing-library.com/), which also provides some additional functionality.

 ### Feature Tests